How will the changes of 2021 affect Marketplaces?

 - (optional) B2C imported distance sales of goods less than 150 EUR by EU/non-EU merchant.

-What all these changes mean to your merchants we will cover in another article but the main aim to remove obligations to calculate and collect VAT for those who sell B2C, but domestic VAT registrations remain required for inventory placements across the EU.
+What all these changes will actually mean for your merchants, we will cover in another article, but the main aim is to remove obligations to calculate and collect VAT for those who sell B2C.
+Domestic VAT registrations will remain required for inventory placements across the EU.